Pometry/Raphtory/docs/user-guide/ingestion/3_dataframes.md

 - `destination` - destination column within the dataframe
 - `timestamp` - timestamp column within the dataframe
 - `data_size_MB` - temporal property
-- `is_encrypted` - constant property
+- `is_encrypted` - metadata
-- `datasource` - an additional shared constant property which labels the origin of the information
+- `datasource` - an additional shared metadata entry which labels the origin of the information
 - `transaction_type` - layer column

 For the parameters for the nodes, we specify: